EV Regenerative Braking System, Component and Working System

 There are 4 kinds of storage systems – Electromagnetic – where the motor acts as a generator for powering the batteries; flywheel – where the kinetic energy is stored by a spinning flywheel to provide additional torque – thereby increasing power output;

-electromagnetic-flywheel – the combination of the above two, mechanical & hydraulic – wherein the mechanical storage – the energy is stored in a coil in the form of potential energy while in the hydraulic system energy is stored as a form of compressed liquid.
+electromagnetic-flywheel – the combination of the above two, mechanical & hydraulic – wherein the mechanical storage – the energy is stored in a coil in the form of potential energy while in the hydraulic system, energy is stored as a form of compressed liquid.

-Every storage system has its perks and drawbacks, the electromagnetic is the common and is economical while it is not exactly the most efficient way as the motor works as a generator, flywheel’s loss of energy is higher yet it provides a power input that can be worked as an alternative for turbo-charged engines, the combined is expensive and cumbersome while the mechanical and the hydraulic form although can store the maximum energy their transfer is slow.
+Every storage system has its perks and drawbacks, the electromagnetic is common and is economical while it is not exactly the most efficient way as the motor works as a generator, flywheel’s loss of energy is higher yet it provides a power input that can be worked as an alternative for turbo-charged engines, the combined is expensive and cumbersome while the mechanical and the hydraulic form although can store the maximum energy their transfer is slow.

 Thus, it depends on the application.
 A family car can prefer the electromagnetic, while flywheel suits a sports car, and a truck/heavy vehicle can adapt to a Mechanical and hydraulic energy storage system.